marzenakrp/marzenakrp.github.io/_pages/publications.md

 	<li>
 	<b>Marzena Karpinska</b>, Bofang Li, Anna Rogers, and Aleksandr Drozd (2018).
 “Subcharacter Information in Japanese Embeddings: When Is It Worth It?”
 	<br>
-	Proceedings of the Workshop on the Relevance of Linguistic Structure in Neural Architectures for NLP.
-Melbourne, Australia: ACL, pp. 28–37. <a hrew="http://aclweb.org/anthology/W18-2905"> [PDF] </a>
+	<i>Proceedings of the Workshop on the Relevance of Linguistic Structure in Neural Architectures for NLP.</i> Melbourne, Australia: ACL, pp. 28–37. <a hrew="http://aclweb.org/anthology/W18-2905"> [PDF] </a>
 	</li>
 	<li>
 	<b>Marzena Karpinska</b>, Shodai Uchida, and Izabelle Grenon (2015).
 “Vowel perception by listeners from